Canberra Mini Guide

 To get to Canberra by plane you will fly into Canberra International Airport from which you can pick up your Rhino rental car via well known car rental companies.
 Canberra International Airport can be reached via any other major Australian city with the airlines Virgin Blue and Qantas being among the carriers.
 Take Brindabella Airlines from destinations such as Coffs Harbour

-, while Tiger Airlines has regular routes with Melbourne.
-If you are not coming from a major Australian city it may be possible to fly to Canberra via Sydney, Melbourne
+or Newcastle, while Tiger Airlines has regular routes with Melbourne.
+If you are not coming from a major Australian city it may be possible to fly to Canberra via Sydney, Melbourne or Perth.

 There are some nice sights to see in Canberra such as the parliament houses, some museums and the Australian War Memorial.
 The memorial is very important to all Australians and is the focus of the people's thoughts on ANZAC day in April.
 To get a view of the city in its entirety be sure to climb the Telstra Tower.

 From only £13 per day you’ll have the freedom to explore the capital and the surrounding Capital Territory.
 There’s plenty to see there, even if the capital isn’t as famous as other Australian cities.
 A must see is the National Museum.